ancoopa/terminal-timer/README.md

 $ node .
 120
 ```

 The timer will put random 3 stops during your session.
+The beeping sound will play at each stop.
 You can change the stop quantity by adding another argument.
 For example, to have a 120 minute session with 5 random stops:
 ```
 $ node .
 90 5